SonGohan/-JAL123-cockpit-simulation/README.md

 ----

-Before allowing each simulation to run past the included scenery loading time buffers (90 seconds before the start of the actual data), it is recommended to do the following:
+Before allowing the simulation to run past the included scenery loading time buffers (90 seconds before the start of the actual data), it is recommended to do the following:

 - Turn off any features that you don't wish to have included in your simulation, such as the mounted iPads (they didn't have those in 1985, after all).